s-manguy/projects/RWD/fcc-01-tribute-page/README.md

 # My working way
-* Choose a personnality who is neither a religious nor a political nor a showbiz celebrity : Antoine Parmentier.
+* Choose a personnality who is neither a religious nor a political nor a showbiz celebrity : ***Antoine Parmentier***.
 * Search Tribute Pages to get inspiration.
 * Search information and pictures about the chosen celebrity.
 * Select pieces of information.